 The Triac dimmer, like the PWM one, requires that the Range voltage to vary, which is in the formula 0-10 Volt the most used version.

 For this type of products, in addition to the aspects of certification of lighting components, the constraints imposed by the regulations for electrical systems in buildings must also be considered.

 In the past, voltage regulators – used with filament and halogen lights – they were located in place of the switch but - with low consumption lamps and with LED lights that have their own power supply - this solution is no longer viable, since normally it is not possible to insert a variator before the switch itself.

 The scenario of best-known techniques, therefore, includes the ability to act on the power supply with a radio command (by interposing the receiving control unit between the power supply unit and the LED and associating the radio control itself) it is to technique 0-10 Volt, of which we want to highlight some regulatory aspects.

-With technique 0-10 Volt, indeed, the system is given a voltage between the 0 Hey 10 Volt thanks to an adjustment thread.
-This dynamic poses problems of precept, why - being a low voltage signal - this should not be conducted in the wires where they run, for example, i 230 Volt.
+With technique 0-10 Volt, indeed, the system is given a voltage between the 0 and 10 Volt thanks to an additional regulation electrical connection.
+This dynamic poses problems of precept, why - being a low voltage signal - this should not be conducted together with dangerous voltage cables, for example, those a 230 Volt.

 However complex the system may seem, it is the most practicable and widespread one, but it is also the most cost-effective: regulator and power supply, indeed, they cost around 3 times an LED ceiling light, but it's still there cheaper solution Compared to others.
-Above all - cardinal factors in terms of safety and correctness of technology - it is a system that does not present regulatory problems and that does not require the passage of any extra wire..
+Above all - key factors in terms of safety and correctness of the technology - it is a system that does not present regulatory problems and does not require the passage of any additional cable..